Lycodapus

 Lycodapus is a genus of marine ray-finned fishes belonging to the family Zoarcidae, the eelpouts.
 The species in this genus are found in the Pacific and Southern Oceans.

 Taxonomy

 Lycodapus was first proposed as a monospecific genus in 1890 by the American ichthyologist Charles Henry Gilbert when he described Lycodapus fierasfer from the Gulf of California.
 This genus is classified within the subfamily Lycodinae, one of 4 subfamilies in the family Zoarcidae, the eelpouts.
 This genus is the sister taxon to Bothrocara, Bothrocarina and Lycogrammoides, and these four genera form a clade within the subfamily Lycodinae.

 Etymology

-Lycodapus is a compound of the Greek word or "wolf", lykos, a reference to the type genus of the Lycodinae, abd apous, which means "without feet", an allusion to the lack of pelvic fins in this genus.
+Lycodapus is a compound of the Greek word or "wolf", lykos, a reference to the type genus of the Lycodinae, and apous, which means "without feet", an allusion to the lack of pelvic fins in this genus.